-- HUD should require that if a state or local housing entity has a homeless preference, they must also have a preference for people coming out of nursing homes and other institutions.
+- Congress should require that if a state or local housing entity has a homeless preference, they must also have a preference for people coming out of nursing homes and other institutions.

 - Mainstream and Fair Share vouchers that were turned into regular Housing Choice vouchers due to poor oversight by HUD and PHAs, be recommitted to people with disabilities.
 The Fair Share and Mainstream Voucher Programs were created to address the housing needs of very low income people with disabilities (many of whom were turned out of other housing).
 However, many thousands of these vouchers were lost to us, since they were never tracked and many Housing Authorities gave them to other populations.

 - HUD should target resources to people at the lowest income levels and continue to provide vouchers to, and fund housing development for, very low income people with disabilities.

 - People in need of subsidize housing services should not have to pay more than 30% of their income for rent.
 Increasing this required percentage is inhumane.

 - Rental Assistance Demonstration program (RAD) should be used with government run entities only like housing authorities.
 Stop the privatization pf housing services; privatization is just made for businesses to get rich and threatened and destroy poor people who need these services.